PrsPrsBK/tern-def-tbext/README.md

  * this does not include any URL of online doc for Thunderbird extension (MDN does not support.
    [comment](https://github.com/mdn/browser-compat-data/pull/2333#issuecomment-435333658))
  * [npm package](https://www.npmjs.com/package/tern-def-tbext) provides definition-file.
-   * distilled from comm-central repositories.
+   * distilled from comm-central and mozilla-central repositories.

 ## how to use with tern